Gehstock/Mist_FPGA/Arcade_MiST/Midway-Taito 8080 Hardware/Amazing Maze_MiST/README.txt

 ---------------------------------------------------------------------------------
 --
--- Arcade: Gun Fight port to MiST by Gehstock
+-- Arcade: Amazing Maze port to MiST by Gehstock
--- 17 July 2019
+-- 24 May 2021
 --
 ---------------------------------------------------------------------------------
 --